GUIDE 2024

 What Does a Freelance Proposal Writer Do?

-A freelance proposal writer works with clients directly instead of working full-time for a company.
+A freelance business proposal writer works with clients directly instead of working full-time for a company.
 Besides creating business and grant proposals, freelance work entails finding clients, promoting yourself, and maintaining a steady client base.

 Image source: Statista